codekid/disaster_data/README.md

     astro dev start
     ```

     After a few minutes all services should be up and running.
 Once they're up you'll be able to navigate to your [local airflow webserver](http://localhost:8080/).
-The default user is `airflow` and password is `airflow`.
+The default user is `admin` and password is `admin`.
     ![login_screent](images/airflow_login.png)

     Once you've successfully logged into the webserver you should see three DAGs; `add_connections_dag`, `disaster_data_ingestion_dag` and `dbt_run_dag`.